adomokos/climb_that_mountain/blog/2017/11/haskell_to_mysql_via_yeshql.md

 #### Writing the First Query

-There are two parts of yeshql's code:
+There are two parts of using yeshql's code:
 1. The SQL templates
 2. Code that uses the generated functions from the template